web3privacy/docs/docs/funding-requests.md

 # ⚛︎ Web3privacy Now Platform
 _"One ring to bring them all"_ → A comprehensive website to showcase our ecosystem to a wide audience, featuring an interactive and comprehensive collection of our activities and projects.

+- Project details:

-Its goal is to make the concept of privacy easily accessible, understandable, and actionable for everyone, fostering a deeper connection and engagement with our initiatives.
+The goal is to make the concept of privacy easily accessible, understandable, and actionable for everyone, fostering a deeper connection and engagement with our initiatives.

-This project is currently supported by Ethereum Foundation.
+_This project is currently supported by Ethereum Foundation._

 ## Readiness:
 - Website: 80%